-The recipe is easy to make, though the length of the directions might indicate otherwise.
-Don't worry -- you'll see how easy these are.
+These pancakes are easy to make, though the length of the directions might indicate otherwise.
+Don't worry—you'll see how easy they are.

 I promise that this is the last pancake recipe you'll ever use.

 - 2 cups flour

 - 2 tablespoons sugar